ploomber/sklearn-evaluation/README.md

 #Usage

-The package is divided in modules that have defined functionality.
+The package is divided in modules that have specific functionality.

 ##Plots module